-Effective July 27, 2007, the Company entered into a lease agreement with Intercontinental Fund III for the rental of approximately 89,000 square feet of laboratory and office space at 830 Winter Street, Waltham, MA.
+Effective July 27, 2007, the Company entered into a lease agreement with Intercontinental Fund III for the rental of approximately 89,000 square feet of laboratory and office space at 830 Winter Street, Waltham, MA through March 2020.
 The Company uses this space for its corporate headquarters and other operations.
-The initial term of the lease is for twelve years with an option for the Company to extend the lease for two additional terms of five years.
+In December 2013, the Company modified its lease agreement at 830 Winter Street, Waltham, MA to include approximately 19,000 square feet of additional office space through 2020, concurrent with the remainder of the original lease term.
+As part of the lease amendment, the Company will receive a construction allowance of approximately \$746,000 to build out office space to the Company's specifications.
+The Company obtained physical control of the additional space to begin construction in January 2014.
+In April, 2014, the Company again modified its lease agreement at this site to extend the lease to 2026.
+The Company may extend the lease for two additional terms of five years.
+As part of this lease amendment, the Company will receive a construction allowance of approximately \$1.1 million to build out office space to the Company's specifications.
 The Company is required to pay certain operating expenses for the leased premises subject to escalation charges for certain expense increases over a base amount.
 The Company entered into a sublease in December 2009 for 14,100 square feet of this space in Waltham through January 2015, with the sublessee having a conditional option to extend the term for an additional two years.
+However, the Company has notified the sublessee that it does not intend to allow them to extend the term beyond January 2015.

 Effective April 2012, the Company entered into a sublease agreement for the rental of 7,310 square feet of laboratory and office space at 830 Winter Street, Waltham, MA from Histogenics Corporation.
-The initial term of the sublease is for three years with a conditional option for the Company to extend the lease through October 2017.
-The Company is required to pay certain operating expenses for the leased premises subject to escalation charges for certain expense increases over a base amount.
+The term of the sublease is for three years and the Company is required to pay certain operating expenses for the leased premises subject to escalation charges for certain expense increases over a base amount.